-Blog guidelines
+Blog and content guidelines

-• Blog posts should be feminist.
+• All blog posts, content and videos should be feminist.

-• Blog posts should be around 600-1,000 words (although if you need more words to say what you need to say, we can accept longer pieces).
+• Blog posts should be around 800 words (although if you need more words to say what you need to say, we can accept longer pieces).

 • We will gladly publish reviews of books, films, television shows, or any piece of high or pop culture.

-• We reserve the right to edit pieces that are sent to us, for length and clarity.
+• We reserve the right to edit pieces that are sent to us for length and clarity.
 If we make any edits that we feel substantially change the meaning of your submission, we will discuss these with you.

 • We cannot guarantee to use all submissions, and will prioritise members’ submissions, and those on topics that we are particularly interested in covering.